PlanTL-GOB-ES/SPACCC_MEDDOCAN/README.md

 input/
-This directory contains the gold standard files and the systems submission files (in this distribution we include the development set).
+This directory contains the gold standard files and the systems submission files (in this distribution we include the gold set).
 Gold standard files must be placed under the `ref` directory and system files under the `res` directory.
 The `ref` directory contains two subdirectories with the files in `brat` and `xml` formats.
 The `res` directory can contain two subdirectories with the files in `brat` and`xml` formats, and